-Failure to thrive in children, developmental delay and resistance to treatment with B12 plus folate.
-No hyperammonemia is observed compared with ornithine transcarbamylase deficiency → ↑ orotic acid with hyperammonemia.
+Clinical manifestations include failure to thrive in children, developmental delay and resistance to treatment with B12 plus folate.
+No hyperammonemia is observed compared with ornithine transcarbamylase deficiency in which orotic acid is elevated with hyperammonemia.

-Diamond-Blackfan anemia is characterized by rapid anemia within the first year due to intrinsic erythroid progenitor cells, ↑ HbF (↓ total Hb) short stature, craniofacial anomalies, upper extremity malformations (triphalangeal).
+Diamond-Blackfan anemia is characterized by rapid anemia within the first year due to intrinsic erythroid progenitor cells, increased HbF (and decreased total Hb), short stature, craniofacial anomalies, and upper extremity malformations (triphalangeal).